 Julia has a Bachelor of Arts degree in Fine Art and Graphic Design from Lewis University and a Master of Arts in Teaching from Dominican University.
 An avid artist since early childhood, Julia has taught art to K-12 students and adults in schools and park districts; she also enjoys coordinating painting parties.
 With over ten years of teaching experience, she now teaches for the Kenosha School District.
-Julia teaches Animals in the Wild, Middle School Mixed Media and Working with Mosaic and Stained Glass camps as well as Introduction to Mosaic for adults.
+Julia teaches Animals in the Wild, Middle School Mixed Media and Working with Mosaic and Stained Glass camps as well as Introduction to Mosaic and Mosaics II for adults.

 “CLC offers so much more than cost savings.
 I’ve received an excellent education that’s a good stepping stone to my goal of becoming a marriage counselor.”